 Predators and Prey

-The cookie-cutter shark will prey on almost any marine living creature.
+The cookiecutter shark will prey on almost any living marine creature.
 It closes its suctorial lips against the prey, kind of like kissing it.
 Then, it uses its upper pointed teeth and powerful jaws to grip the prey better.
 Finally, it uses its upper teeth and jaws to take a chunk out of the animal.
 Most bites from the teeth and jaws measure about 2 inches across and 2.75 inches tall.

 Many different animals have been spotted with this shark’s marks on their bodies, including porpoises, dolphins, whales, seals, sharks, stingrays, and bony fish.